MohitLamba94/L3Fnet/README.md

 # Harnessing Multi-View Perspective of Light Fields for Low-Light Imaging

-> The project is the official implementation of our *IEEE TIP Journal, "Harnessing Multi-View Perspective of Light Fields for Low-Light Imaging"*
-> **&mdash; Mohit Lamba, Kranthi Kumar, Kaushik Mitra**
+> The project is the official implementation of our *IEEE TIP Journal, "Harnessing Multi-View Perspective of Light Fields for Low-Light Imaging"*<br>  **&mdash; Mohit Lamba, Kranthi Kumar Rachavarapu, Kaushik Mitra**